nextflow-io/website/content/example1.md

 * Line 3: Declares a pipeline parameter named <code>params.in</code> that is initialized with the value
  <code>$HOME/sample.fa</code>.This value can be overridden when launching the pipeline,
  by simply adding the option <code>--in &lt;value&gt;</code> to the script command line.

-* Line 4: Defines a variable sequences holding a reference for the file whose name is specified by the <code>params.in</code> parameter.

-* Lines 9-21: The process that splits the provided file.
+* Lines 8-20: The process that splits the provided file.

-* Line 11: Opens the input declaration block.
+* Line 10: Opens the input declaration block.
 The lines following this clause are interpreted as input definitions.

-* Line 12: Defines the process input file.
-This file is received from the variable sequences and will be named <code>input.fa</code>.
+* Line 11: Declares the process input file.
+This file is taken from the `params.in` parameter and named <code>input.fa</code>.

-* Line 14: Opens the output declaration block.
-Lines following this clause are interpreted as output definitions.
+* Line 13: Opens the output declaration block.
+Lines following this clause are interpreted as output declarations.

-* Line 15: Defines that the process outputs files whose names match the pattern <code>seq_*</code>.
+* Line 14: Defines that the process outputs files whose names match the pattern <code>seq_*</code>.
-These files are sent over the channel records.
+These files are sent over the channel `records`.

-* Lines 17-19: The actual script executed by the process to split the provided file.
+* Lines 16-18: The actual script executed by the process to split the provided file.

-* Lines 26-37: Defines the second process, that receives the splits produced by the previous process and reverses their content.
+* Lines 24-35: Defines the second process, that receives the splits produced by the previous process and reverses their content.

-* Line 28: Opens the input declaration block.
-Lines following this clause are interpreted as input definitions.
+* Line 26: Opens the input declaration block.
+Lines following this clause are interpreted as input declarations.

-* Line 29: Defines the process input file.
-This file is received through the channel records.
+* Line 27: Defines the process input file.
+This file is received through the channel `records`.

-* Line 31: Opens the output declaration block.
-Lines following this clause are interpreted as output definitions.
+* Line 29: Opens the output declaration block.
+Lines following this clause are interpreted as output declarations.

-* Line 32: The standard output of the executed script is declared as the process output.
-This output is sent over the channel result.
+* Line 30: The standard output of the executed script is declared as the process output.
+This output is sent over the channel `result`.

-* Lines 34-36: The actual script executed by the process to reverse the content of the received files.
+* Lines 32-34: The actual script executed by the process to reverse the content of the received files.

-* Line 42: Prints a result each time a new item is received on the result channel.
+* Line 40: Prints a result each time a new item is received on the `result` channel.